 Faculty designated by the Academic Senate to serve on search committees shall be selected by the Executive Committee of the Academic Senate and chosen from names solicited by a call for service from the Academic Assembly.

-Faculty designated by a college/school to serve on search committees shall be elected by the full-time faculty of the college/school.
+Faculty designated by a college/school to serve on search committees shall be elected by the full-time tenured and tenure track faculty of the college/school, which includes professors at the rank of Assistant, Associate, and Full.

 Should an academic college/school fail to select its representatives within thirty (30) calendar days after the call for representatives, the Executive Committee of the Academic Senate shall make the appointments to the committee.